zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

 zenml stack register ge_stack -m default -o default -a default -dv great_expectations --set
 ```

-To use this feature with their existing Great Expectations code, developers only
+To use this feature with you existing Great Expectations code, you only
 need to use the Data Context managed by ZenML instead of the default one
 provided by Great Expectations: